It’s officially spooky season! You know what that means — colder weather, scary movies, pumpkin carving, candy and everything in between.

 - Hosting an outdoor Halloween movie night with family, friends or neighbors with people spaced out by at least 6 feet

-In accordance with the CDC, it’s best to avoid these activities to help prevent the spread of the virus.
+In accordance with the CDC, it’s best to avoid these high-risk activities to help prevent the spread of the virus.
 Although the traditional holiday festivities are far from normal this year, it is important to remain mindful and respectful of ourselves and the health of others.

 These high-risk Halloween activities include: